KiandaBPM/docs/content/docs/platform/rules/sharepoint/find-a-user.md

 ## Before you get started

 In advance of using the **Find a user** rule, you need to have created at least one or more forms within your process.
-The find a user rule also requires you to create a field which is used as the **search term**.
+The find a user rule also requires you to create a field which is used as the **search term** for the user.
 You can retrieve two pieces of data from a user that you are looking for, a **Username** and a **User Id**.
 You can store the retrieved data in a field within your form, for example in a [Text box field](/docs/platform/controls/input/textbox/).

 ## How to use